vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Out: 1.17 µs ± 6.3 ns per loop (mean ± std. dev. of 7 runs, 1000000 loops each)
 7.27 µs ± 1.68 µs per loop (mean ± std. dev. of 7 runs, 100000 loops each)
 ```
-The Jax version of the above multiply is about 6-7 times slower, what gives?
+The JAX version of the above multiplication is about 6-7 times slower, what
+gives?

-It goes back to my earlier point that NumPy is intended for array manipulation in an op-by-op (or eager) fashion, whereas Jax is all about defining graphs and letting Jax optimise it for you.
-By executing Jax functions eagerly like NumPy, we leave no room for optimisation and, due to extra Jax overhead, we get a slower function.
-Bluntly, if you are using Jax like this, you have done something wrong.
+It goes back to the point that NumPy is intended for array manipulation in an
+op-by-op (or eager) fashion, whereas JAX is all about defining graphs and
+letting the compiler optimise it for you.
+By executing JAX functions eagerly
+like NumPy, we leave no room for optimisation and due to extra JAX overhead
+dispatching operations, we get a slower function.
+Bluntly, if you are using JAX
+like this, you have done something wrong.

-So, how do we get Jax to go fast?
+So, how do we get JAX to go fast?
 By making use of XLA.

 ## Enter `jax.jit`

-The reason why the earlier functions were so slow is that Jax is dispatching to
+The reason why the earlier functions were so slow is that JAX is dispatching to
 the accelerator one operation at a time.
-The intended way to use Jax is to
+The intended way to use JAX is to
 compile multiple operations – ideally nearly all operations – together using
 XLA.
 To indicate which region to compile together, we can pass the function we
 want to compile to `jax.jit` or use the `@jax.jit` decorator.
 The function will